Share:

 Bioreactors used for decades in medicine are too small to make food for the mass market, presenting an infrastructure challenge.
 Moreover, most animal cells stop dividing at some point, in a phenomenon known as the Hayflick limit.
 So-called immortalized cells, which reproduce indefinitely, exist but are harder to come by.

-One natural source of immortalized cells is tissue steam cells, though they are technically challenging to culture at scale.
+One natural source of immortalized cells is tissue stem cells, though they are technically challenging to culture at scale.
 Cells also can be genetically modified to become immortal, say, by injecting them with a virus.
 A third option — and one favored by many cultured meat producers, including Meatly — is to identify cells that have become immortal through a phenomenon known as spontaneous immortalization.

 "Every time a cell divides, it accumulates a mutation of some sort," explained Ramiro Alberio, a developmental biologist at the University of Nottingham.
 "Some mutations are inconsequential; some of them will lead to immortalization, which means uncontrolled cell growth."